freenas/freenas-docs/userguide/system.rst

 #endif truenas

-Each boot environment entry contains the following information:
+Each boot environment entry contains this information:

 * **Name:** the name of the boot entry as it will appear in the boot menu.